AzulSystems/IntelligenceCloudEvaluationLab/readme.md

 Welcome to the Azul Systems Evaluation Lab for the Azul Intelligence Cloud (AIC).
 This repo will help you quickly get started with AIC and two of its key features: Azul Vulnerability Detection (AVD) and Code Inventory (CI).

+The lab uses a version of the Petclinic application as the target.
+Azul has just added additional packages and classes to the application for demonstration purposes.
+All of the source code is included in the repository.

 ## Goals

 - Onboard our version of Petclinic into the AIC and verify that its running
-- Generate an AVD report to see the Used vs Present CVEs
+- Generate an AVD report to see the Used vs Present CVEs and understand how this can help prioritize vulnerability triage and remediation
 - If desired, generate a spreadsheet from the AVD report (your Azul Sales Engineer will assist)
 - Generate a graphical Code Inventory report showing you which Petclinic code has never run
 - Experiment with a few sample API calls via cURL